docker/docs/docker-for-windows/install.md

 If the whale icon is hidden in the Notifications area, click the up arrow on the taskbar to show it.
 To learn more, see [Docker Settings](/docker-for-windows/index.md#docker-settings-dialog).

-After installing the Docker Desktop app, you also get a popup success message with suggested next steps, and a link to this documentation.
+After installing the Docker Desktop app, you also get a pop-up success message with suggested next steps, and a link to this documentation.

 ![Startup information](images/docker-app-welcome.png){:width="400px"}